Jamie1377/STA410/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or fork.

 ## Authors
 Yue Yu (Undergraduate student at the University of Toronto)